elixir-lang/elixir-lang.github.com/install.markdown

 Once the release is unpacked, you are ready to run the `elixir` and `iex` commands from the `bin` directory.
 It is recommended that you add Elixir's `bin` path to your PATH environment variable to ease development.

+On Unix systems, one can do:

 ```bash
 $ export PATH="$PATH:/path/to/elixir/bin"
 ```

+On Windows, there are [instructions for different versions here](http://www.computerhope.com/issues/ch000549.htm).

 ## Compiling from source (Unix and MinGW)